theblushingcrow/Getting-and-Cleaning-Data-Course-Project/README.md

 - The tidy dataset's measure variable columns are renamed to reflect the fact the they display the average of each variable.

 ### 6. Reading the tidy data set
-- The followind command was used to read the dataset: write.table(tidy.set, file = "tidy.txt", row.names = FALSE)
+- The following command was used to read the dataset: write.table(tidy.set, file = "tidy.txt", row.names = FALSE)
 - The script includes a 6th step which loads the submitted tidy dataset from Coursera.
 This is based on a suggestion David Hood made in https://class.coursera.org/getdata-030/forum/thread?thread_id=107#post-369.